hallcristobal/tpgz/README.md

 ## Contributing

-We'd love for you to help out!
+We'd love for you to help out on `tpgz`!
 See [CONTRIBUTING.md](./CONTRIBUTING.md) for how to get started.

 ## Building

 Tired of waiting for the next release?
-See [BUILDING.md](./BUILDING.md).
+See [BUILDING.md](./BUILDING.md) to learn how to create local builds.